RustLight/sacn/README.md

 This is an implementation of the Streaming ACN (ANSI E1.31) network protocol.

-Currently only the sending part is implemented.
+Currently only the sending DMX data is implemented.

 ## Usage